YingyiLiu/HAMS/README.md

 * Yingyi Liu, Changhong Hu, Makoto Sueyoshi, Hidetsugu Iwashita, Masashi Kashiwagi (2016).
 Motion response prediction by hybrid panel-stick models for a semi-submersible with bracings. _Journal of Marine Science and Technology_, 21:742–757.

-Please cite the above papers in your relevant publications if the HAMS code or its executable program has contributed to your work.
+Please cite the above papers in your relevant publications, reports, etc., if the HAMS code or its executable program has contributed to your work.

-## Generated results
+## Generated numerical results

 ### - Hydrodynamic coefficients